lambdaclass/concrete/docs/SAFETY.md

 - normalized by CoreCanonicalize
 - validated by CoreCheck (capabilities, types, match coverage, declaration legality)

-`ProofCore` (`Concrete/Proof/ProofCore.lean`) extracts the pure, proof-eligible fragment from `ValidatedCore`:
+`ProofCore` (`Concrete/Proof/ProofCore.lean`) extracts the authority-free, proof-eligible fragment from `ValidatedCore`:

-**Eligible:** Pure functions (empty capability set, not trusted, no extern calls), safe algebraic data types (no repr(C)/packed).
+**Eligible:** Authority-free functions with no trusted/extern boundary whose entire body is admitted by the named ProofCore version.
+An empty capability set does not by itself imply termination or absence of traps.

 **Excluded:** Functions with capabilities, trusted/unsafe functions, extern functions, entry points.

-`Concrete/Proof/Proof.lean` defines formal evaluation semantics for the pure Core fragment and proves properties (abs, max, clamp correctness, structural lemmas, conditional reduction, arithmetic).
-See [PROVABLE_SUBSET.md](PROVABLE_SUBSET.md) for the full definition of the proof-eligible subset, and [ARCHITECTURE.md](ARCHITECTURE.md) for the proof architecture.
+`Concrete/Proof/Proof.lean` defines formal evaluation semantics for the admitted authority-free Core fragment.
+See [PROVABLE_V1.md](PROVABLE_V1.md) for the canonical admitted surface, [PROVABLE_SUBSET.md](PROVABLE_SUBSET.md) for its architecture, and [ARCHITECTURE.md](ARCHITECTURE.md) for the proof pipeline.

 ## High-Integrity Profile Direction